 (4) A delegate performing a function under this section is to be taken to do so in accordance with the terms of the delegation unless the contrary is shown.

-[Section 59D inserted by No. 39 of 1999 s.
+[Section 59D inserted: No. 39 of 1999 s.
 7.]

 59E.
 Minister may give Board directions